Methodist Church of Great Britain: Districts

 The Connexion is divided into 23 districts (as at 2025) covering the whole of Great Britain, the Isle of Man, and the Channel Islands.
 The district is a drawing together of a variable number of circuits in a geographic locality.
 Methodism has never been prevalent in Scotland, and there are only around 40 local churches gathered into one Scotland District.

 The governing body of a district is the twice-yearly synod.
 Each district is presided over by a chair.
 A chair was, at first, a superintendent of a circuit within the district, but now ministers are appointed exclusively to the separated role.
-The prime function of the chair is pastoral—the care of ministers and lay workers, and their families, within the district; the appointment of ministers to circuits; candidates for the ministry and the oversight of probationer (trainee) ministers.
-The district chair is also the person to whom other denominations relate ecumenically at regional or national level.
+The chair's primary responsibility is pastoral care: supporting ministers, lay workers, and their families throughout the district; overseeing the appointment of ministers to circuits; managing candidates for ministry; and supervising probationer (trainee) ministers.
+The district chair also serves as the primary point of contact for other Christian denominations in ecumenical matters at regional and national levels.